orels1/shaders.orels.sh/docs/development/orl-shader-definition.md

 Lighting models are special kinds of `.orlsource` modules,that specify where the rest of the code gets included in the shader using the `target` keyword in their `%Includes()` block.
 Check out the built in LightingModels to see how they work.

+You can also create your own lighting models, and use them in your shaders.
+Check out the [Creating Lighting Models](/docs/development/creating-lighting-models) guide for more info.

 ### %Template(string path)

 Defines the template to use.
 Is meant to be defined inside of the LightingModel, but can be overriden here if needed.